galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 - It will take a few minutes to import.
 - Get up and have a stretch for a minute.
 - When it's complete, select the link to view histories and choose `switch` from the drop down arrow on the new history to make the imported one your current history.
-- Viewing the new history, you will see a large number of pairs of history items and 4 data files used for testing.
+- Viewing the new history, you will see a large number of history items and 5 data files used for testing.
-- Each pair comprises a toolshed ready archive containing a generated tool and a test, and a collection including a Planemo test report, the tool XML and a job log.
+- Each item is a collection.
+Opening it will reveal a toolshed ready archive containing a generated tool and the generated tool XML.
-- The archive history object has a circular "redo" button.
+- These items have a {% icon galaxy-refresh %} rerun button.
 Click that button and the ToolFactory form that generated the sample tool will appear.
 You can see how the tool was built using the ToolFactory's limited capacities.
 Most of them are trivial of course.
 They are meant to be models rather than useful examples.
-- It is recommended that you rerun one job and wait until it is complete before starting multiple jobs - there will likely be a race condition if planemo tries to configure
-Conda for the initial run with more than one tool running - once the first one is done, it seems to work well even when building multiple tools at the same time.
-It uses sqlite so is far less robust than ideal but it works well for development.

 <sup id='section3'>*</sup>
 # 3. Hands-on: Learning to use the ToolFactory